 Mission Beach & The Cassowary Coast

 Head south through the stunning mountain ranges and vast cane fields toward the Cassowary Coast.
-This colourful coastline is full of vibrant villages, beautiful beaches and fascinating wildlife.
+This colourful coastline is full of vibrant towns, beautiful beaches and fascinating wildlife.

 Babinda Boulders: Take a short detour to explore the Babinda Boulders.
 The area is a popular swimming spot, and there are also hiking trails that follow the river and offer some great views.